dzenanr/todo_mvc_spirals/README.md

 Spirals are used to show a transition from TodoMVC in Dart to Todo.Mvc in Dartling.

 The todo_mvc_spirals project is just a collection of spirals.
-Each spiral is a separate Dart Editor project.
+Each spiral is a separate Dart Editor application.
-After cloning todo_mvc_spirals, open each spiral in Dart Editor with the Pub.
+After cloning todo_mvc_spirals, open each spiral in Dart Editor with Pub, or open the todo_mvc_spirals project, select a spiral and use Tools/Pub Install or later Update.